-The Deferred Prosecution Program is designed for first time, non-violent offenders.
+The program is designed for first time, non-violent offenders.
 It is an opportunity to keep a conviction from being permanently entered on their record.
 By understanding the impact of their behavior, accepting responsibility and developing their own capacities, first time offenders become fully integrated, respected members of the community.

 The defendant must complete an intake interview with the program coordinator, meet with and be approved by a panel of citizens from the community, and if accepted, complete the program requirements.